 WHO MADE IT: Lina Wang is a Chinese filmmaker of Uyghur ethnicity, who herself grew up in a small village in Xinjiang.
 “A First Farewell” is her debut as both a writer and director, and even though the plot is not biographical, the essence of the film sure is.
 Non-professional actors played all the roles in the film: real Uyghurs she encountered during her research for the film, which was initially planned as a documentary.

 WHY YOU SHOULD WATCH: “A First Farewell” is a breathtaking and heartbreaking eulogy for the Uyghur world, a fascinating melange of the Chinese, the Turkic, and the Muslim.
-It will serve as a wonderful introduction to the realities of Xinjiang for those who had heard the news about the camps but struggled to put a face to the Uyghurs.
 For those who are already familiar with the issues, the film offers an opportunity to revel in the Uyghur village’s simple life, with its vast cotton fields, bright splashes of traditional garments, and the melodious language.
-“A First Farewell” could easily be a UNESCO application for the protection of Uyghur culture.
-But it’s also an uncomplicated but accomplished and profound film about the loss of fragility with exceptional acting by its little stars.
+“A First Farewell” is an urgent plea for the protection of Uyghur culture—and it’s also an uncomplicated but accomplished and profound film about the loss of fragility with exceptional acting by its little stars.

 A First Farewell (Di Yi Ci De Li Bie), 2018